 ● ⟹ ⤮ → ⤾ ⇥ ⟳ ⤳ ➾ ⥂ ⥯ ⤤ ⟿ ●

 Synonyms.
-Words like strategize, orchestrate, plan, scheme, and construct are interchangeable with ‘design’.
-As long as that activity is working towards something like a purpose, target, intent, or objective (a goal).
+Words like strategize, orchestrate, plan, scheme, and construct are interchangeable with design.
+As long as it’s working towards something like an intent, target, or objective — a goal.

 Other notes.
-A design is a bundle of decisions. • There are as many kinds of design as there are things that people do. • Evolution is a design process. • Mistakes are a form of feedback. • There isn’t one, universal design process. • Design is proactive learning. • When we talk about whether a design is ‘good’ or ‘bad’, we’re really talking about how effectively it’s reached the goal we want it to have reached. • A design is inseparable from its goals. • Goals make a design’s success measurable • Reflecting on a design process transforms that ‘finished’ design into a prototype for all design experiences in the future. • Anything designed for another person is a kind of manipulation. • No one’s job is just ‘designer’ — they’re a designer of‑something. • So when someone says “I’m a designer,” the appropriate response is, “Of what?” • A person making a sandwich is designing.
+1. There are as many kinds of design as there are things that people do.
+2. A design is a bundle of decisions.
+3. Mistakes are a form of feedback.
+4. Evolution is a design process.
+5. Design is proactive learning.
+6. There isn’t one, universal design process.
+7. When we talk about whether a design is ‘good’ or ‘bad’, we’re really talking about how effectively it’s reached the goal we want it to have reached.
+8. A design is inseparable from its goals.
+9. Goals make a design’s success measurable.
+10. Anything designed for another person is a kind of manipulation.
+11. Reflecting on a design process transforms that ‘finished’ design into a prototype for all design experiences in the future.
+12. No one’s job is just ‘designer’ — they’re a designer of‑something.
+13. So when someone says “I’m a designer,” the appropriate response is: “Of what?”
+14. A person making a sandwich is designing.